Hey – welcome to Coach Pony, a website devoted to making your life coaching business a happy reality :).

 For information on the PCC and other terms, check out the International Coach Federation over here.

-Note, most coaching schools have webinars or in-person free events to help you learn more about them.
+Note, most coaching schools have webinars or in-person free events to help you learn more about them, so you can easily try them on before having to commit tons of money or time.

 Next, you need to focus on some simple business training

 I know, I know!
-It’s a pain to get even more training, but you are likely going to be a solo-entrepreneur and *not* a full-time employee, though it is possible to become one if you choose to work for a company.
+It’s a pain to get even more training, but you are likely going to be a solo-entrepreneur and *not* a full-time employee, though it is possible to become one if you choose to work for a company as a coach.
+Companies are still a little bit slow to hire these positions full-time however, so many career coaches find themselves as solo-preneurs or part-timers at a company with their own practice on the side.

 But you are smart and you know that you need to set yourself up for success by finding some business help.